Activities

 Image credit: Cheen T. via foursquare

-This replica of Dragon’s Teeth Gate served as the gateway to Keppel Harbor in the past, where the area around it was rumored to be a pirate’s hideout.
+The second navigational marker you’ll come across is called The Dragon’s Teeth Gate, also known as Long Ya Men.
+It served as the gateway to Keppel Harbour in the past, where the area around it was rumoured to be a pirate’s hideout.

 It may surprise you to hear that Labrador Park is also home to many abandoned WWII relics, many of which are accessible to the public.